decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Point de-serialization

 This document makes use of `octet_to_point_g*` to parse octet strings to elliptic curve points (either in G1 or G2).
 It is assumed (even if not explicitly described) that the result of this operation will not be INVALID.
 If `octet_to_point_g*` returns INVALID, then the calling operation should immediately return INVALID as well and abort the operation.
-Note that the only place where the output is assumed to be VALID implicitly is in the [Encoding of Elements to be Hashed](#encoding-of-elements-to-be-hashed) section.
+Note that the only place where the output is assumed to be VALID implicitly is in the [Encoding of elements to be hashed](#encoding-of-elements-to-be-hashed) section.

 ## Skipping membership checks

-Some existing implementations skip the subgroup\_check invocation in Verify (#verify), whose purpose is ensuring that the signature is an element of a prime-order subgroup.
+Some existing implementations skip the subgroup\_check invocation in [Verify](#verify), whose purpose is ensuring that the signature is an element of a prime-order subgroup.
 This check is REQUIRED of conforming implementations, for two reasons.

 1. For most pairing-friendly elliptic curves used in practice, the pairing operation e (#notation) is undefined when its input points are not in the prime-order subgroups of E1 and E2.
 The resulting behavior is unpredictable, and may enable forgeries.